-- Internet shopping and growth of imports via Southampton port fuelling growth in demand for new high quality storage and distribution premises; - The supply of such premises needs to increase to keep rental levels competitive; - Lack of supply of distribution facilities would increase demand further, increase rents and costs and stifle economic growth; - Wondered in past why Adanac Park, with good access to the motorway network should be developed primarily for offices; - Welcome current masterplan as it provides more space for storage and distribution and provide for a range of flexible, high profile facilities to meet market demand which is vital to the local and regional economy; - Perfect location for business and industrial use; - Close to the M27/M3 transport links and giving much needed employment to the area and expanding local economy; - The additional provision of 2 small scale housing sites, a care home and a restaurant maintains a human scale to the plans; - Production of local jobs and revenue to TVBC; - Will use poor quality land to very good effect; - Provide much needed housing more housing should be provided than what is being applied for to make for greater sustainability of the whole site; - Area is at threat from travellers during the summer and constantly plagued with random ponies not very well looked after; - If the site remains undeveloped, the local dog walkers will eventually think its permanent and will moan if it is developed in say, 5/10 years time.
+- Internet shopping and growth of imports via Southampton port fuelling growth in demand for new high quality storage and distribution premises; - The supply of such premises needs to increase to keep rental levels competitive; - Lack of supply of distribution facilities would increase demand further, increase rents and costs and stifle economic growth; - Wondered in past why Adanac Park, with good access to the motorway network should be developed primarily for offices;

+- Welcome current masterplan as it provides more space for storage and distribution and provide for a range of flexible, high profile facilities to meet market demand which is vital to the local and regional economy; - Perfect location for business and industrial use; - Close to the M27/M3 transport links and giving much needed employment to the area and expanding local economy; - The additional provision of 2 small scale housing sites, a care home and a restaurant maintains a human scale to the plans; - Production of local jobs and revenue to TVBC; - Will use poor quality land to very good effect; - Provide much needed housing more housing should be provided than what is being applied for to make for greater sustainability of the whole site; - Area is at threat from travellers during the summer and constantly plagued with random ponies not very well looked after; - If the site remains undeveloped, the local dog walkers will eventually think its permanent and will moan if it is developed in say, 5/10 years time.

-6 letters of objection from 1 and 2 New Cottages, 20 Cramer Drive; 20 Chambers Close; 16 Betteridge Drive; 15 Wilks Close, Romsey on the grounds of:
+3 letters of objection from 1 and 2 New Cottages, 16 Betteridge Drive on the grounds of:

 - Have enjoyed the village nature and atmosphere of Rownhams.
 This development will destroy any village character which does still remain; - Multiplication of congestion and hold ups so that the whole area will come to a standstill and be intolerable; - Area will become an unattractive place to live and work; - Development of more green space close to Nursling and Rownhams.
-Too much has been lost to buildings, highways, and roundabouts; - Need places for wildlife to flourish as defined in the recent 'State of Nature' report; - Industrial development to the east of the M271 is inappropriate and unnecessary given the number of empty units on the existing industrial park to the west of the motorway; - Farmland to be sacrificed defines the character of this neighbourhood and is a green edge to the built environment; - Bargain Farm and its farm shop provides a livelihood for 4 families and is used by a high proportion of residents; - Permission has already been granted for more housing and commercial development that the infrastructure and road system can support even with limited alterations included;
+Too much has been lost to buildings, highways, and roundabouts; - Need places for wildlife to flourish as defined in the recent 'State of Nature' report; - Industrial development to the east of the M271 is inappropriate and unnecessary given the number of empty units on the existing industrial park to the west of the motorway; - Farmland to be sacrificed defines the character of this neighbourhood and is a green edge to the built environment; - Bargain Farm and its farm shop provides a livelihood for 4 families and is used by a high proportion of residents; - Permission has already been granted for more housing and commercial development that the infrastructure and road system can support even with limited alterations included; - The claimed increase in job opportunities will simply draw even more people into an already overcrowded area; - Covering green space with tarmac and concrete is known to exacerbate flooding; - Will destroy the rural character of the area; - The developments do not appear to include mitigation in the form of banks, tree/hedge planting and noise barriers;